mwouts/jupytext/docs/developing.md

 BUILD_JUPYTERLAB_EXTENSION=1 pip install .
 ```

-Finally, note that you can remove `BUILD_JUPYTERLAB_EXTENSION=1` if you don't need the lab extension, and if you don't want to install `nodejs` or if you want a faster build.
+Finally, note that you can remove `BUILD_JUPYTERLAB_EXTENSION=1` if you don't need the lab extension - the build time will be much shorter.

 ## Jupytext's extension for Jupyter Notebook